-After a long, harsh winter, let’s warmly welcome June!
-Summer provides us several opportunities to practice good mental health.
-Here are some tips to improve your mental health and make the most of this summer:
+After a long, harsh winter, we warmly welcome the summer months!
+This season provides us several opportunities to practice good mental health.
+Here are some tips to improve your mental health and make the most of the summer:

 - Get outdoors: Exposure to the sun is the most natural form of vitamin D. If we get too little of it, it can lead to symptoms of depression.
 Being outdoors decreases anxiety and increases the production of serotonin levels in our body, a neurotransmitter linked to the experience of pleasure.
 What are some activities you enjoy doing outside?